 - Conifer (but not a true cedar), evergreen tree, 60-90 ft (18-27 m) tall, slender conical, with drooping branches and flattened sprays.
 Leaves tightly appressed, dark bluish or grayish green, in 4 rows of similar size (3-6 mm long) (in alternating opposite pairs), an unpleasant, mildewy odor when bruised.
 Male flowers yellow and at the ends of branclets.
-Cones globose (round or spherical shape), 10 mm across, ripening in the second year, 4-6 scales, each with a hook-like, protruding, erect tip.
+Cones globose (round or spherical shape), 1 cm across, ripen in the second year, 4-6 scales, each with a hook-like, protruding, erect tip.

 - Sun or partial shade.
 Prefers well-drained, moist soil.

 - Hardy to USDA Zone 4 Native range is along the coast of Alaska and British Columbia, then in the Cascades of Washington and Oregon, just reaching northern California.
 It is one of the four native "cedars" (so-called) in Oregon.
 For a comparison of the four native "cedars" see Four "cedar" species native to Oregon